lzwjava/lzwjava.github.io/original/2025-06-18-hydrogen-peroxide-foot-en.md

 In recent years, I read Yin Wang's articles about athlete's foot.
 He tried many ways, and in the comments of some product, he saw someone mention hydrogen peroxide to cure athlete's foot.

-I tried it around 2023, but I wasn't serious about it then.
-I just noticed bubbles on the slippers.
-The concentration of hydrogen peroxide I bought was 3%, which is safe.
-It cost about 30 CNY to purchase 5 liters of 3% hydrogen peroxide solution.
-I also bought some 500 ml bottles.
-I used it once or twice and then left them to collect dust.
+Around 2023, I initially experimented with hydrogen peroxide, but my usage was inconsistent.
+I observed bubbles forming on my slippers.
+The 3% hydrogen peroxide solution I bought was inexpensive, costing about 30 CNY for a 5-liter bottle.
+I also purchased several 500 ml bottles filled with hydrogen peroxide, costing about 5 CNY each.
+However, I only used the solution once or twice before leaving the bottles mostly unused.

-After about a year, I wanted to use them again, but I noticed they had lost their effectiveness.
-The bubbles no longer appeared on the slippers.
+About a year later, I tried using the solution again, but it had lost its effectiveness; the bubbles no longer appeared on the slippers.

-So I bought a new bottle, and it worked well.
-After using it and rubbing my foot with my hand to smell it, the unpleasant smell barely existed.
+So, I bought a new bottle of hydrogen peroxide, and it worked well.
+After using it and rubbing my foot, the unpleasant smell was significantly reduced.

 I've lived in Guangzhou, China, in recent years.
 So in the summer, even in a room with air conditioning, the smell of feet is unpleasant.
 I wear slippers at home and sandals in the office, so my feet are usually exposed to the air.
 It's really important to have clean feet, not just for others but for myself.